locationtech/geomesa/docs/user/datastores/query_planning.rst

 Using the binary distribution, you can print out an explain plan using the ``explain`` command.
 See :ref:`cli_explain` for more details.

+If using query interceptors, see :ref:`query_interceptors` to enabled detailed logging on interceptor changes.

 GeoServer
 ^^^^^^^^^